 Pool pump is an important piece of equipment needed to keep your pool water clean, warm and hygienic.
 Once the pool pump malfunctioned or worst, it burn out, there are alternatives that could be done.

 New generation of pool pumps coming out of the market are equipped with automatic controls, safety features and could be self-repaired by owners for simple problems.
-There are various video instructions proliferating in the Internet of DIY’s regarding pool pump repairs.
+There are various video instructions proliferating in the Internet of DIY’s regarding pool pump repair.

 But not all motor or pump troubles should be self-repaired.
 There are sometimes complicated problems and troubles that only experts could be trusted on these matters, especially on the electrical aspects.